thierryns/GemAPI/README.md

 PRE-REQ
 - Visual Studio 2022 Community Edition
 - ensure you have .Net core SDK 3.1.22 installed
-- installed Docker is installed and ready to be used (I have used Windows 10 + Docker Desktop 4.3.1)
+- ensure Docker is installed and ready to be used (I have used Windows 10 + Docker Desktop 4.3.1)

 HOW TO USE
 1) Download source code and RUN in DEBUG MODE in Visual Studio